 The scalability of the blockchain is another key challenge.
-As the number of transactions increases so does the size of the blockchain.
-Bitcoin blockchain is one of the most popular blockchain based cryptocurrency.
+As the number of transactions increases, the size of the blockchain also grows.
+Bitcoin blockchain is one of well-known blockchain based cryptocurrency.
 Therefore, this research study considers the case of Bitcoin blockchain.
 As of September 2023, the Bitcoin blockchain storage size is over 510 gigabytes, the average size of each block is around 1.6 megabytes.
 The Bitcoin blockchain size has grown almost double from around 250 gigabytes in Jan 2020 to 500 gigabytes in July 2023.
 On an average 5 transactions are added to the Bitcoin mempool per second.
 While, the current average duration for a transaction with miner fees to become part of a mined block and get recorded in the public ledger is around 10 minutes.
-As the size of the blockchain increases, the transaction processing time will increase and the practicality of implementing Bitcoin as a real-time payment alternative will diminish.
-The figure (see figure 3) demonstrates the how the size of the bitcoin blockchain has increased over the years.
+As the size of the blockchain grows, the transaction processing time will increase and the practicality of implementing Bitcoin as a real-time payment alternative will diminish.
+The figure 3 demonstrates the how the size of the bitcoin blockchain has increased over the years.